sindresorhus/detect-indent/readme.md

 Accepts a string and returns an object with stats about the indentation:

-* `amount` {number} - Amount of indentation, for example `2`
+- `type` {'tab' | 'space' | undefined} - The type of indentation.
+It is `undefined` if no indentation is detected.
-* `type` {'tab' | 'space' | undefined} - Type of indentation.
-Possible values are `'tab'`, `'space'` or `undefined` if no indentation is detected
+- `amount` {number} - The amount of indentation.
+For example, `2`.
-* `indent` {string} - Actual indentation
+- `indent` {string} - The actual indentation.

 ## Algorithm

 The current algorithm looks for the most common difference between two consecutive non-empty lines.
+Single-space indentations and changes are ignored by default to prevent common false positives from comment alignment.

-In the following example, even if the 4-space indentation is used 3 times whereas the 2-space one is used 2 times, it is detected as less used because there were only 2 differences with this value instead of 4 for the 2-space indentation:
+In the following example, even if 4-space indentation appears 3 times while 2-space appears only 2 times, the 2-space indentation is detected because there are 4 indent changes of 2 spaces vs only 2 changes of 4 spaces:

 ```css
 html {